-Enjoy Sunset from Via Santa Croce
+Watch The Sunset From Via Santa Croce

 If you’re a fan of the rising and setting sun, this place is probably made in heaven for you.
 So try to get on the roof of Via Santa Croce at the time of sunset.
 The view from here is just mesmerizing.

 You can even take a look at the roofs of all buildings around the city getting vanished in depth.
 You certainly need to experience the quiet and peace that cannot be expressed in words.
 If you ever go to Cagliari, don’t forget to crash this place.